-The verifier is to familiarize with the towing tank test organization test facilities, measuring equipment and quality system for consideration of complying with the requirements of 15.6 prior to the test attendance when the verifier has no recent experience of the towing tank test facilities and the towing tank test organization quality control system is not certified according to a recognized scheme (ISO 9001 or equivalent).
+The verifier is to familiarize with the towing tank test organization test facilities, measuring equipment, standard model-ship extrapolation and correlation method (applied method and tests description) and quality system for consideration of complying with the requirements of 15.6 prior to the test attendance when the verifier has no recent experience of the towing tank test facilities.

-In this case, the following additional information relative to the towing tank test organization is to be submitted to the verifier:
+When in addition the towing tank test organization quality control system is not certified according to a recognized scheme (ISO 9001 or equivalent) the following additional information relative to the towing tank test organization is to be submitted to the verifier:

-- descriptions of the towing tank test facility; this includes the name of the facility, the particulars of towing tanks and towing equipment, and the records of calibration of each monitoring equipment as described in Appendix 3 - quality manual containing at least the information listed in the ITTC Sample quality manual (2002 issue) Records of measuring equipment calibration as described in Appendix 3 - standard model-ship extrapolation and correlation method (applied method and tests description)
+- 1. descriptions of the towing tank test facility; this includes the name of the facility, the particulars of towing tanks and towing equipment, and the records of calibration of each monitoring equipment as described in Appendix 3 - quality manual containing at least the information listed in the ITTC Sample quality manual (2002 issue) Records of measuring equipment calibration as described in Appendix 3